danieltjw/aifutures/README.md

 ---

+__How will Narrow AI and Friendly AGI impact human inequality?__

+Narrow AI under human control may exacerbate extreme inequality in the short term and may lead to increased social unrest.

+Independent Friendly AGI will be significantly more productive that even the 'richest' persons or corporations will considered 'poor' in comparison.
+Human inequality will likely dissipate with AGI.

+Given how powerful an AGI will become, it will likely try to align us to its values.
+A friendly AGI, for example, may result in unprecedented levels of autonomy and well-being of humans.

+---

 __Preparation for friendly AGI / ASI?__

 In a future with independent AGI, human's ability to do work (with labour or capital) will not be valuable as AGI will be better at those tasks.